jhvanderschee/hugocodex/content/en/posts/migration-steps-for-v-0-147-9.md

 date: 2025-07-01
 ---

-Migrating to anything above Hugo v0.146 requires the following steps:
+Migrating to v0.146.0 and up requires the following steps:

 - move everything from the `_default` directory to the root of the `layouts` folder
 - remove the `_default` folder